ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 {{site.data.keyword.attribute-definition-list}}

-# General FAQ about VMware Solutions Dedicated
+# General FAQ about VMware Solutions
 {: #faq-vmwaresolutions}

-Find answers to frequently asked questions about the {{site.data.keyword.vmwaresolutions_full}} Dedicated offering.
+Find answers to frequently asked questions about the {{site.data.keyword.vmwaresolutions_full}} offering.

 ## What user accounts do I need for VMware Solutions?
 {: #faq-user-accts}